Home Compare ORSTED.CO vs RWE.DE

 Ørsted A/S vs RWE Aktiengesellschaft: Which Stock Looks Stronger in 2026?

-RWE Aktiengesellschaft holds the cleaner structural position, with the lead spread across valuation and growth. Ørsted A/S still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+RWE Aktiengesellschaft holds the cleaner structural position, with the lead spread across growth and profitability. Ørsted A/S still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, RWE Aktiengesellschaft is in better shape — its trend is intact while Ørsted A/S's trend has broken down.
 That puts structure and market broadly in agreement — RWE Aktiengesellschaft's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity